danjcalderone

 Problem Setup

 As machine learning and complex prediction techniques become more ubiquitous, game theory must adapt to include models that accurately model how agents predict their opponents behavior.
 Nash equilibria in their traditional form do not capture this prediction behavior.
 Stackleberg equilibria, where a leader player predicts a follower player's optimization problem and uses this to their advantage.
 Consistent conjectural variations equilibria (CCVE) extend Stackleberge equilibria to the case where two players both attempt to predict their opponent's actions and optimize accordingly.
-The existence of computation of CCVE for two player games center around solving coupled Riccati equations as presented in INSERT LINK.
+The existence of computation of CCVE for two player games center around solving coupled Riccati equations as presented in this paper.

 (Left) Illustration of Nash equilibria condition.
 (Right) Illustration of Stackelberg equilibria condtion.